department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/evidence/decision-ready-claims.md

 <h4>Exclusions for all Decision Ready Claims</h4>

 **None of these can be true.
 You can't file:**
-- A claim for a previously denied condition, **or**
+- A claim for a condition that's already been denied, **or**
-- A claim for a disability incurred during a prior period of active duty for training or inactive duty for training, unless you are a Service member filing a VA claim prior to discharge, **or**
+- A claim for a disability you got during an earlier period of active duty for training or inactive duty for training, unless you're a Servicemember filing a VA claim before discharge, **or**
 - A claim for pension benefits, **or**
 - For Chapter 18 (Spina Bifida) or any other birth defects for dependent children, **or**
 - A restricted access claim (includes VBA employees, relatives of VBA employees, National Service Officers, or high-ranking government officials), **or**
 - A direct service connection DRC for posttraumatic stress disorder (PTSD), traumatic brain injury (TBI), Camp Lejeune contaminated water (CLCW), and conditions related to mustard gas or as a former prisoner of war (FPOW)<br>
-**Exception:** Pre-discharge claims involving PTSD, and/or TBI may be processed under the Decision Ready Claims program if an in-service diagnosis has been documented on examination.
+**Exception:** Pre-discharge claims involving PTSD and/or TBI may be processed under the Decision Ready Claims program if an in-service diagnosis has been documented on examination.

 **And none of these can be true.
 You can't be:**
 - Waiting for a decision on a pending disability claim, unless the claim was submitted via the Benefits Delivery at Discharge (BDD) program, **or**